 Corn, black beans, tomatoes, red bell peppers, onions, and chipotle in adobo sauce; is there a better salsa combination?
 Trader Joe’s Copycat Cowboy Caviar is easy and delicious, and now you can stock your pantry with it and eat to your heart’s content!

 A few months back, me and my two favourite ladies, Margaret and Lesli, jumped into Margaret’s Ford Flex and made a beeline for the border.
+That’s how the story of my Trader Joe’s Copycat Cowboy Caviar begins!
 No, we were not practicing our Thelma and Louise-style getaway; we were heading to Buffalo to get our shop on.
 As much as we love our native Canada, the three of us love to shop until we drop at our favourite US retailers.

 One such retailer is Trader Joe’s.
 The first time I went there, I felt like I had found the answer to most of life’s problems.
 Well, at least the problems that usually find me at dinnertime.
 As I have mentioned a million times before, both John.e and McKenna are vegetarians.
 Prepared vegetarian proteins are hard to find, but at Trader Joe’s, I had found the mecca of vegetarian ‘meats.’